pburtchaell/redux-promise-middleware/docs/guides/chaining-actions.md

     return dispatch({
       type: 'FOO',
       payload: new Promise(resolve => {
-        resolve('foo'); // remove the promise with the value 'foo' })
+        resolve('foo'); // resolve the promise with the value 'foo' })
     }).then((value, action) => {
       console.log(value); // => 'foo'